Skip Navigation or Skip to Content

 Don’t like the current weather or the forecast?
 Too bad, not much you can do to change it.
 But we can at least understand what is happening in our atmosphere to cause it.
 Participants will utilize current atmospheric data – pressures, temperatures, winds – to create maps and interpret the conditions and effects.
 Each weekly class will have hands-on activities, and we will take a field trip to the National Weather Service.

-• Introduction to Herpetology | On Campus | NEW!
+• Introduction to Herpetology | On Campus |

 • Fee: $40.00